Updated September 2020

 One reason the area is popular with renters is because of its ease to the subway and its efficient public transit system.
 Expect to find the average price for an entry-level condo at around $500,000.

-Queens Quay, a notable street in the Harborfront neighbourhood of Toronto, has been experiencing a revitalization for the past decade.
+Queens Quay, a notable street in the Harborfront neighborhood of Toronto, has been experiencing a revitalization for the past decade.
 The street was largely commercial due to its piers, but huge parts of it have been rebuilt into premium waterfront property.

 Considering its beautiful parks, water views and serene atmosphere, the price sounds well justified.